GlomarGadaffi/cheltenham-ghost/ARCHITECTURE.md

    of the same engine, and lets a TUI, CLI, or GUI all be thin front-ends.
 More work, strictly more flexible, and aligned with the broader hardware direction.

-Recommendation: build the engine as a library crate (`shroud-core`) from day one so the monolith and the daemon are both thin shells over it.
-That defers the decision without cost — M0–M2 are identical either way.
+Recommendation (settled): `shroud-core` is a library from day one, so the voice front-end — and anything bolted on later — is a thin shell over the same engine.
+That defers the TUI-vs-daemon decision to M3/M5 at no cost; M0–M2 are identical either way.

-## Crate layout (proposed)
+## Crate layout

+`shroud` is the platform, `speak` is the first capability.
+The substrate is medium-agnostic on purpose: voice is one payload type, and a later `shroud-text` / `shroud-drop` reuses the same onion+Noise+framing spine rather than forking it.

 ```
-shroud/
+shroud-speak/
   Cargo.toml            # workspace
   crates/
-    shroud-core/        # engine: tor, noise, audio, session FSM (no UI)
+    shroud-core/        # SUBSTRATE: arti onion transport, Noise, session plumbing — medium-agnostic, no UI
-    shroud-proto/       # frame types + (de)serialization, no I/O
+    shroud-proto/       # generic frame envelope (type/len/payload) + (de)serialization, no I/O
-    shroud-tui/         # crossterm/ratatui front-end  (M3)
-    shroud-daemon/      # control-socket front-end       (post-M3, if chosen)
+    shroud-speak/       # THE VOICE APP: cpal audio pipeline, voice frame types, front-end (bin)
   docs/
 ```